Disclaimer

 Sailing

-RIT Sailing Team, Middle Atlantic Intercollegiate Sailing Association (2020-pres.)
+RIT Sailing Team, Middle Atlantic Intercollegiate Sailing Association (2020-25)

 I participated in a few activities with multiple leadership roles: